aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 ##### bool load(const string filePath)

-Returns true if load `const string filePath` succeeded.
+Returns true if loading `const string filePath` is successful.

 #ramCommunicationManager
-ramCommunicationManager is communication tools with other applications on OSC.
+ramCommunicationManager is communication tools with other applications via OSC.

-you can check how to details on examples/example-communicationManager
+An example is available at examples/example-communicationManager

 ###Setup
 	//communicationManager setup
 	ramCommunicationManager::instance().addSender("localhost", 8000);

-###Send for another app
+###Send OSC to another app
 	//Send from communicationManager
 	ramCommunicationManager::instance().sendCC("rightHand", handPos, 3);

-###Receive and use it
+###Receive OSC from another app and use it
 	//Receive from communicationManager

 	//[Send format]